So many times we see and hear people saying Dr. Andrew Wakefield is a fraud. They even say he “made up his whole paper” and has “been in jail”!

 Allegations of “fixing results” were first made by a journalist, in the pages of the Sunday Times newspaper, in early 2009.
 At this time the Times was managed by James Murdoch, who was on the board of GlaxoSmithKline, maker of the MMR vaccine in Britain.

-The fact that James Murdoch was on the board of GlaxoSmithKline in 2009 is on the public record.
+The fact that James Murdoch was on the board of GlaxoSmithKline at that time is on the public record.

 The journalist raised the allegations again in early 2011, in 3 articles in the BMJ, a British medical journal.
 The journal’s editor wrote that Wakefield’s paper was “an elaborate fraud”.
 This was the first time the word “fraud” was used, and 7 months after Wakefield had lost his license.